 Stage 1: Complaint or Appeal to College or Department

 Complaints or appeals about undergraduate admissions decisions are dealt with by the college which considered the application, except for Medicine and Biomedical Sciences which are dealt with by the relevant department.
-You must make your appeal within 28 calendar days of (a) for complaints, when the matters you are complaining about occurred, or (b), for appeals, the date you were notified of the relevant admissions decision.
+You must make your appeal, including submitting supporting evidence, within 28 calendar days of (a) for complaints, when the matters you are complaining about occurred, or (b), for appeals, the date you were notified of the relevant admissions decision.
+Each admissions decision is made on the basis of a number of different factors and on an assessment of your application as a whole.
+There is no right of appeal in relation to the University's academic assessment of your application.

 Stage 2: Review Request to University